prinsfrank / pdfparser

 $stream

-property: a PHP stream handle to the file on the filesystem, or - if a string is supplied - a handle to a temporary file. - The public
+property: a PHP stream handle to the file in memory or on the filesystem. - The public

 $version